C PERMIT

 Permit downgrading

-From the 1st January 2019, the new law LEI has included the possibility to downgrade from a C to a B permit when the applicant has breached the law or does not fulfill the integration requirements.
+From January 1st 2019, the new law LEI includes the possibility to downgrade from a C to a B permit when the applicant has breached the law or does not fulfill the integration requirements anymore.

 Downgrading can be enforced when: